andykamp/body-tracker/README.md

     -

 ## Todo
+- external apis
     - create test & tytpes for oura and withing to know each rest call is vaid
     - create graphApi in oura and whiting to make it simple to write test and use graph parsing
         - write test
         - use graphApi in diet
+- scraping
     - create a diet-scraper in node and run in grithub actions as cron-jos

+ - workflow
+     - clean up UI
+     - add storybook figma
+     - move all components into UI
+     - create input fields and rows as described in figma
+     - create own meals/products
+     - add custom meal into daily
+         - need to find a way to distinguish between custom and non-custom meals/product

+- storybook
+    - add manager
+    - add theme and setup

+- docs
+    - add developer docs where i can add actual todos etc
-- use _fetch in withings api
+    - use docusaurus or mkdir

+ - general
     - remove stupid try catches
     - always return updated object and full object exept on delete
         - will enable uptimistic udpates??
     - FIX invalidateing userProvider so it updates children!!!!
     - update cache rather than refetch
     - use react-query on useMeasurements....
     - use a rest api for error handling
     - look at tailwind templates or markus library
     - protein/calory targets should adjust to the average weight!
         - maybe put in provider??
     - add light/dark theme
     - fix auth loading state
     - fix loading state while user is loggin in
     - so that the user is never null. add types for this
     - user-server should be a sepearea lib
         - should import types from diet, oura and withing
         - their types etc should be in a common lib
     - determine data or measurements
     - use chatGPT to generate input/output forn whitings and oura
     - create fixtures and tests
     - add weeksly average
     - add sleep diff on weekends and weekdays
     - add gradient pointers to graph
     - add "custom daily" entry
     - add "custom product" entry
     - scrape ODA and add to firestore
     - add redis cache to stock
     - create PWA
     -
     - flush react query cache when loggin out. if not all data is cached
     - move "meals" etc into contsant and set a standard for capital/lowercase names
     - add id instead of names to meals etc. will fuck up stock atm
     - CANNOT ADD MULTIPLE EGGS :(
     - decide on pascal case etc
     -
     - create UX kit in figma
         - add app UX overview
         - add powerpoint kepler slide with UX overview that we can use on website
         -
     - add e2e and component tests
     - search should have acceess to all stock and personal products/meals...
     - remove explixit exports in the .apis
     - add "timestamp" to meals added to daily
     -
     - Delete
         - delete should only set isDelete and not actually delete. you can setup custom ttl in firestore https://firebase.google.com/docs/firestore/ttl. it will still show up in queries (unless you demand the isDeleted should not be returned)
         - delete should just re-use update.

     - add re-route param to signing/signout so i dont have to re-define it all the time
     -
     - rename updateProductTo user to updateProductForCurrentUser
     - decide how to manage xxforCurrentUser and if that is neccesarry
     - should use create, update, delete instead of add, update, remove
     - delete subcollections on delete

+## Next up
+-